dsmays/gps2bc-dronekit/README.md

 This is software that interfaces with DroneKit, pulls GPS information, formats it into a NMEA-0183 GGA string, and serves it to Rajant Breadcrumbs via a TCP Server.
 The TCP server runs in a separate thread to allow for independant program flow from main DroneKit software, and is passed data via a Queue.

 ## Quick Installation:
 This guide uses the DroneKit SITL drone to provide an example for implementation into your own DroneKit software. (**NOTE:** DroneKit SITL drone will only run on x86 devices!
-It will **not** work on ARM-based devices like a Raspberry Pi.)
+It will **not** work on ARM-based devices like a Raspberry Pi.
+To test on such devices, you must use a real FCU.)
   1. [Install DroneKit and setup Python dependancies](https://dronekit-python.readthedocs.io/en/latest/guide/quick_start.html)
   1. Clone repo
   1. Ensure the network adapter of the device is set to an IP address in the range 10.x.x.x and Netmask 255.0.0.0